Escherbach/Seq-Roadmap/sample-prep.md

 ## Sample and Library Preparation

 Once a sample has been collected, it needs to undergo a number of preparation steps prior to sequencing.
-Broadly, we describe these as *sample preparation* and *library preparation*.
-Sample preparation describes the preparation of a sample such that it largely contains only the material of interest, absent of contaminants.
-Library preparation describes subsequent preparation steps required to prepare a sample for sequencing.
+Broadly, we describe these as ***sample preparation*** and ***library preparation***.

+*Sample preparation* describes the preparation of a sample such that it largely contains only the material of interest, absent of contaminants. *Library preparation* refers to the subsequent preparation steps required to prepare a sample for sequencing.

-Both sample and library preparation requirements will vary significantly depending on the sequencing platform being used.
+Both sample and library preparation requirements will vary significantly depending on the *sequencing platform* being used.
 And both these processes will contribute to the complexity of any integrated infectious disease testing device.
-In fact, for many approaches the sample and library preparation steps may be the most costly and time consuming parts of the sequencing process.
+In fact, for many approaches the sample and library preparation steps *may be the most costly and time consuming parts of the sequencing process*.

 In this section we will discuss sample and library preparation requirements for RNA shotgun metagenomic sequencing of samples.